MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 11. Under Instance details in the name field enter a name for your choosing for the Log Analytics Workspace.

-**Note:** This name will also be the Azure Sentinel workspace name.
+**Note:** This name will also be the Microsoft Sentinel workspace name.

 12. Select the region that is appropriate for you.
 The appropriate region may default or your instructor may have specific advice on which region to select.

 13. Select **Review + Create**.

 14. Select **Create**.
-Wait for the new Log Analytics workspace to appear in the list on the Add Azure Sentinel to a workspace page.
+Wait for the new Log Analytics workspace to appear in the list on the Add Microsoft Sentinel to a workspace page.
 This may take a minute.

 16. Select the newly created workspace when it appears, then select **Add**.

-## Create data connectors for Azure Sentinel
+## Create data connectors for Microsoft Sentinel

-### Task 1: Access the Azure Sentinel Workspace.
+### Task 1: Access the Microsoft Sentinel Workspace.

-In this task, you will access your Azure Sentinel workspace.
+In this task, you will access your Microsoft Sentinel workspace.

 1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.